barchart/geo-spatial-data/docs/content/faq.md

 However, our crop classification dataset is published three months prior to USDA CDL, and plan to expand the coverage to domiciles outside of US.

 #### What is the difference between this product and raw Sentinel-2 level-2A product?
 We provide NDVI, EVI, NDWI generated from the raw Sentinel-2 level-2A product.
-The most different aspect and advantage of this product is that\
+The most different aspect and advantage of this product is:\
 Clients can create polygons using longtitude and latitude series to download the data of the regions where they are interested in.
 Out clients can also directly download the data of US states or districts without download and clip raw satellite images on their own, which will save you a large quantity of time and storage space.